 From the end of June you will notice the Ubico strimming crew out and about tidying up the weeds and long grass around street furniture – roads signs etc. They will be starting in the town centre and moving out of town down Lansdown Road, up London Road and into Charlton Kings, Leckhampton, part of Shurdington Road and Warden Hill before moving on to the rest of the borough.

-Areas of long grass on highway verges will be cut down by the end of June but any areas of wildflower planting may be left long as this is part of its management plan.
+Areas of wildflower planting may be left long as this is part of its management plan.
 Those areas of grass where you see daffodils growing in the spring are left until the end of June before the grass is cut down to help produce a good display of flowers the following spring.

 Ground flailing (cutting) the large stretches of grass verges on semi rural roads will be starting at the end of June too and this will be repeated in October.

 Hedge cutting and alleyway clearance will now take place but please note if any evidence of nesting is seen the works will be suspended as per Section 1 of the Wildlife and Countryside Act (1981).